New Colocation Build-Outs

 Colocation

 We’re already seeing more and more relocations and outsourced applications, primarily to reduce power expenses.
 During the next five years, it’s projected that one in four businesses will experience a significant business interruption.
 Couple that with the explosive growth of data.
-161 Exabytes of data were created in 2006, which is approximately three million times the information of all the books ever written.
-Imagine where we are today.
+120 zettabytes of data were created in 2023, which is millions of times the information of all the books ever written.
+Imagine where 2024 will take us.

 Data center space